icecubenz-open-mage/magpleasure_assignorder/README.md

 ## Differences from upstream

+* The Adminhtml router, layout and controllers modified to work with [SUPEE-6788](http://magento.com/security/patches/supee-6788-technical-details).

 * `Magpleasure_Common` and `Magpleasure_Info` _helper_ modules has been removed.
 Required code has been cherry-picked and introduced directly into this module.
+These were removed as the introduce a lot of code and several libraries that were unused, they also needed patching for SUPEE-6788 - outside of the context of support from Magpleasure I have deemed it more efficient to remove these rather than update them.

 ## Credits, license and copyright